General Team Info

 - In July & August, we hold mini-clinics after some of our Monday practices on topics such as bike mechanics, nutrition, mental health, etc.

 - Late-August through mid October is race season!
 We participate in five races held in various locations in Idaho and put on by the Idaho League of NICA.
-See this year’s Idaho League races.
-Note that teams only go to 5 of the listed races.
-To see which ones our team is assigned to attend, check out our Team’s race information at this link.
+See our Team’s race schedule at this link.
+Note that the Idaho League hosts 7 races but each team goes to only 5 of the races.

 Cost & Equipment